 Overall they have a calm temperament and can be trained to get along with small dogs as well as big dogs.

 Are shelties better in pairs?

 Shelties are loyal and display continuous noisy barking at the smallest stimuli.
-Therefore they are good to watchdogs.
+Therefore they are good for watchdogs.
 So if you plan to have two of the same type, it’s a big yes from me.
-You’d never have to be worried over theft and crime.
+You’d never have to be worried about theft and crime.
 But be a bit considerate about the close neighborhood.

 And there are few things to consider as well.

 As much as exciting it may sound, it’s a bit of a challenge to bring up two dogs of the same age together.
 Shelties need a lot of companionships.
 They need a lot of attention and are not the type to be left alone for long hours.

 So if you plan to have two shelties together, first have one and then adopt a second after a few years.
 That way, it’s easy to train the second one using your first sheltie as a little coach.
 And again, if you want to adopt two dogs of different breeds, choose a sheltie as your second canine buddy.

 They are playful and lively breeds.
 I think it’s good to let him have a friend around to enjoy active play and exercise, and it would make good memories for you at the same time.